Can You Sue Carnival Cruise Line if They Knew a Passenger Had Coronavirus?

 Suing Carnival Cruises for COVID-19 Cases

 In order to sue a cruise line for coronavirus deaths or injuries, you will need to be able to prove that they did something wrong.
-Our cruise ship injury lawyers have represented victims of cruise ship accidents for decades, and we have experience finding ways to hold cruise ship companies responsible for injuries and illness aboard a vessel.
+Our cruise ship accident lawyers have represented victims of cruise ship accidents for decades, and we have experience finding ways to hold cruise ship companies responsible for injuries and illness aboard a vessel.

 For a coronavirus case, proving that the cruise line did something wrong will often mean proving that they had knowledge of the risks, but ignored them anyway.
 With coronavirus, it was not always clear at the beginning of the pandemic that the virus was as dangerous as we now know it do be.
 The initial outbreaks surprised many passengers and cruise ship operators alike.
 However, once cruise lines saw how quickly this virus could spread and knew that it could be dangerous for passengers, failing to take steps to stop the spread could be considered negligent.